Brach Paris

 Editor’s Take

 Apply for membership well in advance — the waiting list is real.
 The Himalayan salt cave is best experienced after sauna and steam for maximum respiratory benefit.
 Wednesday afternoons are the quietest.
+Top-tier pricing (€2,700/year membership; waiting list).
+You're paying for the best — make sure that's what you need.
+Not a drop-in option.
+Budget accordingly.

 About